aax-exchange/aax-official-api-docs/README.md

 ## Trades Stream

 Individual trades when an order is executed.
-For each new connection, server shall send the last 50 trades it.
+For each new connection, server shall send the last 50 trades to it.
 There is a rate limit of how many trades server will send to clients.

 - **Stream Name:** {symbol}@trade
 - **Example:** BTCUSDT@trade